johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

   <img src="/assets/images/diagrams/cs-inference-rules-application-argument.png"></img>
 </div>

 Equation 7 stipulates in the premise that if the term that a lambda would otherwise be applied to can take a step of evaluation it should.
 Taken together these three rules define how the CoffeeScript subset performs computation.

+## Derivation Trees

+!! application of inference rules is one way to detect different between terms where type inference isn't possible
-Unfortunately it's not obvious thusfar that there might be an issue.

-So far defining lambdas with a `-> t` is appealing, and preparing for arguments with a null tuple preceding the arrow makes sense.
-The application of type rules to our language is the last step to having a complete picture of how it works.
+Unfortunately it's not obvious thusfar that there might be an issue with the language.
+The flaw we've identified with hindsight isn't jumping out at us.
+In fact defining lambdas with a `-> t` is appealing, and preparing for arguments with a null tuple preceding the arrow makes sense.
+It appears we might need a bit more information to determine whether type rules to our language is the last step to having a complete picture of how it works.

 ## Type Rules